Rinka Watanabe: 2022–2023 season

 Watanabe's results on the Grand Prix qualified her for the Grand Prix Final in Torino, one of three Japanese women attending, alongside Kaori Sakamoto and Mai Mihara.
 She finished fourth in the short program after her triple Axel attempt was called a quarter underrotated.
 In a "turbulent" free skate segment that saw many skaters underperform markedly, Watanabe finished third in that segment and very narrowly fourth overall, only 0.34 points behind bronze medalist Loena Hendrickx of Belgium.
-Assessing the Final, she said she "liked the overall experience and hope to come back to another.
+Assessing the Final, she said she "liked the overall experience and hope to come back to another".

 Watanabe struggled in the short program of the 2022–23 Japan Championships, coming eighteenth in that segment.
 She rose to twelfth place after the free skate.
 Despite this poor showing at the national championship, her international results earned her assignments to the 2023 Four Continents and 2023 World Championships.

 At the Four Continents Championship in Colorado Springs, errors saw Watanabe place eighth in the short program.
 In the free skate, she was one of only three skaters to attempt a triple Axel, and the only one to land it cleanly, though she made errors on both attempted triple Lutz jumps.
 Fourth in that segment, she moved up to fifth overall.
+At the World Championships, held on home ice in Saitama, Watanabe placed fifteenth in the short program, but rose to tenth overall with a seventh-place free skate.
+She expressed that her desire during her competitive career was to challenge herself "to the limit."

+During the off-season, Watanabe was cast to play Tony Tony Chopper in the summer show One Piece on Ice.